publicclass/i18n/README.md

 # I18n

-A very simple localization utility which integrates nicely with [expressjs](http://expressjs.com).
+A very simple localization utility which integrates nicely with [Express](http://expressjs.com) (both 2.x and 3.x-alpha).

-**NOTE: This is currently only for Express 3.x-alpha**

 ## Install